 As Seychellois women, how do you think we can inspire each other?

-Women have a key role to play, be it at home, at work or in any other settings.
+Women have a key role to play, be it at home, at work or in any other setting.
 Women should find ways to come together and strive to build meaningful relationships.
 We all have our qualities and strengths and these should be used to empower others around us.
 As women, we should also be willing to reach out, be supportive to those having some weaknesses or facing trials, and show them that they can achieve great things if they are willing to make an effort and believe in themselves.
 Through this, we will inspire each other and become role models for the younger generation on how women should support and empower each other.

 Let’s talk about the future—your future.
 What are your ambitions and where do you want to be in both your professional and personal life?

-As Governor, I intend to remain focussed on the task ahead, particularly to guide the institution and the country’s economy on the path to recovery as we navigate through the impacts caused by the COVID-19 pandemic.
+As Governor, I intend to remain focused on the task ahead, particularly to guide the institution and the country’s economy on the path to recovery as we navigate through the impacts caused by the COVID-19 pandemic.

 Beyond my role as Governor, I have a passion for helping others; from sharing my knowledge with those around me to providing a helping hand to those in need.
 I am the Patron of the Red Cross Society of Seychelles since May 2017, a role which I accepted as the fundamental principles of the Red Cross tie in well with my own beliefs.